caitlinmallen/caitlinmallen.com/_posts/2025-08-03-lets-ride-emulation.markdown

 ## Setting up your VM

-Once you’ve installed VirtualBox, we’ll be able to get started with setting up Windows XP.\
+Once you’ve installed VirtualBox, we’ll be able to get started with setting up Windows XP.

-At the top of the window, you’ll see a few options such as ‘New’ and ‘Add.’
-Click on the ‘New’ blue sun(?) to open up the set up wizard.
+At the top of the window, you’ll see a few options such as **New** and **Add.** Click on the ‘New’ blue sun(?) to open up the set up wizard.

 ![Not exactly sure what to call this shape, hence the (?)]( /assets/img/LetsRide_NewVM.png){: .center-image }